top of page

 Divya Srinivasan

 A princess doesn't speak so her royal parents offer gifts for the one who can make her speak.
 They all fail and finally a tiger comes.
 He succeeds, but then the princess leaves the castle with the tiger.
-It's an old tale, which makes no sense to me, but it is beautifully illustrated.
+It's an old tale but it is beautifully illustrated.
+Culture, legend

 1995